Home/Projects/Rear Extension

 Yes, two-storey rear extensions can be permitted development provided the extension is no higher than the main roof, at least 7m from the rear boundary, and uses matching materials.
 Many two-storey extensions still require a full application because of side window overlooking or boundary proximity.

-How long does a rear extension planning decision take in London?
+How long does a rear extension planning decision take in England?

 Does a rear extension need Building Regulations approval even if it is permitted development?